leannethng/stream-viewer-react-learning/README.md

 #### Notes:
 * Created with help from [this tutorial](https://www.youtube.com/watch?v=VTY6ZzDTV3A)
-* Styling heavily altered with inspiration from the Twitch client.
+* Styling heavily customized with inspiration from the Twitch client.

 #### Learnt:
 * Basic React concepts - creating components, state, and props